-- 3.2.1 Save in the case of emergencies or the need to conduct urgent business, the Trust Secretary shall give to all Directors at least fourteen days written notice of the date and place of every meeting of the Board of Directors. - 3.2.2 Before each meeting of the Board, a notice of the meeting, specifying the business proposed to be transacted at it, shall be delivered to every Director or sent by post to the usual place of residence of each Director, so as to be available to them at least three days before the meeting. - 3.2.3 Lack of service of the notice on any Director shall not affect the validity of a meeting. - 3.2.4 In the case of a meeting called by Directors in default of the Trust Secretary, the notice shall be signed either by the Chairman or those Directors and no business shall be transacted at the meeting other than that specified in the notice. - 3.2.5 Failure to serve such a notice on more than three Directors will invalidate the meeting.
+3.2.1 Save in the case of emergencies or the need to conduct urgent business, the Associate Director of Corporate Governance shall give to all Directors at least fourteen days written notice of the date and place of every meeting of the Board of Directors.

+- 3.2.2 Before each meeting of the Board, a notice of the meeting, specifying the business proposed to be transacted at it, shall be delivered to every Director or sent by post to the usual place of residence of each Director, so as to be available to them at least three days before the meeting. - 3.2.3 Lack of service of the notice on any Director shall not affect the validity of a meeting. - 3.2.4 In the case of a meeting called by Directors in default of the Associate Director of Corporate Governance, the notice shall be signed either by the Chair or those Directors and no business shall be transacted at the meeting other than that specified in the notice. - 3.2.5 Failure to serve such a notice on more than three Directors will invalidate the meeting.
 A notice shall be presumed to have been served at the time at which the notice would be delivered in the ordinary course of the post.